Today’s article reviews a type of group fitness certification and class style that has become extremely popular worldwide.

 This includes 600 hours in total comprising lessons, unique weekend intensive (of which there are 5 in total), as well as apprenticeship prerequisites to complete the course.

 While that price may seem pretty steep, there’s no denying that this is a highly comprehensive offering.

 - Relevant exams, as well as a single retest where needed

 Core Pilates Comprehensive Immersion Course

 Based in New York, Core Pilates has a wide range of courses on offer.
-Their most comprehensive and the one I would recommend, however, is their Immersion Course.
-This classical Pilates course is both hands-on but also incorporates an online aspect.

-During all of these modules, hands-on apprenticeship training is carried out and your overall knowledge is tested through two exams.
+During all of these modules, hands-on apprenticeship training is carried out, and your overall knowledge is tested through two exams.

 - 10 private apparatus classes